|Killarney Lake on Bowen Island photo taken by Jan Stevens|

 Vancouver Restricts Short-Term RentalsOur city neighbour, Vancouver, has seen the recent restriction of short-term vacation rentals.
 The belief is that this action will return 1000 real units to the long-term rental market.
 Vancouver has a variety of units available on Airbnb and other rental sites, such as suites in houses, rooms, and whole apartments.

-Beginning April 1, 2018, Vancouver will implement its ban on short-term rentals of secondary suites and restrictions on renting primary residences as short-term rentals.
+On April 1, 2018, Vancouver implemented its ban on short-term rentals of secondary suites and restrictions on renting primary residences as short-term rentals.
 It is part of a set of initiatives to free up potential long-term rental units, be they suites, or homes bought as investments and never used otherwise.

 |The Coastal Mountains as seen from the Lazy Bowen Hideaway photo by Jan Stevens|